 Cuenca is also known as the “Athens of Ecuador.”
 The charming colonial streets of Cuenca do give off a certain European flair.
 But this nickname is not only a reflection of Cuenca’s architecture, cathedrals, and ruins.
 It’s also a reference to Cuenca being a long-held hub of culture, art, and artisanry.

 It’s this history and traditions that have helped make the historic center of Cuenca to be designated as one of only three of Ecuador’s cultural UNESCO World Heritage Sites.
 (The others are the Inca Andean Road System and Quito).

 UNESCO further recognizes Cuenca for its centuries-old colonial architecture.
 Cuenca’s city planning has been respected and followed here for more than 400 years.
 You can read the full UNESCO description outlining Cuenca’s universal value here.

-Between Cuenca’s friendliness, colonial charm, Andean culture, beautiful mountain scenery that surrounds, and the consistently pleasant climate it delivers, it’s no wonder that many foreigners are traveling here.
+Between Cuenca’s friendliness, colonial charm, Andean culture, beautiful mountain scenery that surrounds, and the consistently pleasant climate, it’s no wonder that many foreigners are traveling here.
 Cuenca is becoming not only a popular travel destination in Ecuador.
-Many expats and retirees are moving to Cuenca to make it their new home.
+Expats and retirees are moving to Cuenca to make it their new home.
 There’s certainly lots of appeal here to do so!